• Skip to primary navigation

 If you’re certain you turned off iCloud Photos, skip to our troubleshooting section below.

 The part of iCloud Photos that keeps all your photos and videos stored in the cloud is optional.
-Of course, for some of us it’s better that way: I can’t fit my 100GB photo library on my 64GB iPhone without iCloud Photos.
+For some of us, it’s better that way — especially if you take *a lot* of pictures.

-Turn on Download and Keep Originals on your iDevice:
+Choose Download and Keep Originals on Your iPhone

 As your photos and videos are all downloaded, they populate the DCIM folder on your iDevice.
 You can then connect it to your PC and transfer the photos across.

-Why not cut out the middle man?
 If you store your photos on iCloud, download them straight from the cloud to your computer.
 There’s no need to transfer through your iPhone, iPad, or iPod touch at all!
+You can download photos from the iCloud website, but only if you download fewer than 1,000 at a time.

-1. Sign in to the iCloud website using your Apple ID details.
+1. Sign in to iCloud.com with your Apple ID information.

 3. Click a photo to select it, or hold shift to select multiple photos.